dhruv15598/getting.and.cleaning.data/README.md

+# getting.and.cleaning.data
-# getting.and.cleaning.dataThis repository is to submit the assignment for getting and cleaning data course.
+This repository is to submit the assignment for getting and cleaning data course.

 ## Human Activity Recognition Using Smartphones Dataset